This information is for patients who want or need to have a PICC (Peripherally Inserted Central Catheter) line inserted.

 You will be required to lie quite flat for approximately 30 minutes and will be asked to position your arm at an angle away from the body to assist with the positioning of the line.
 This helps make the insertion of the PICC more successful.

-CIT [our Clinical Interventions team] can manage this if within working hours of 8:00am to 5:00pm Monday to Friday.
-Routine PICC line care can be managed by district nurses; within one of the chemotherapy units if appropriate or by relatives/friends if required.
-Training can be provided to accommodate these requests.
+Routine PICC line care can be managed by district nurses, within one of the chemotherapy units if appropriate or by relatives/friends if requested.
+Training can be provided to accommodate these options.

 Specialist equipment similar to normal Electrocardiography (ECG - a heart rhythm recording machine) is used during the placement of the PICC to help the nurse locate the tip of the line.
-Three small stickers that are connected to the equipment will be placed at certain points on the body.
-When the nurse is confident that the line position is correct, the procedure is completed, the area cleaned following which the patient may go home or onto their next appointment.
+Three small adhesive electrodes are connected to the equipment which are then placed at certain points on the body.
+When the nurse is confident that the line position is correct, the procedure is completed, and the area cleaned following which the patient may go home or onto their next appointment.
 Occasionally, it will be necessary to obtain a chest X-ray to confirm the position of the PICC.

 Occasionally, it may be difficult to thread the PICC along the vein of choice or to place the line into the correct position, making the procedure unsuccessful.
-Other choices or options will be discussed, if this happens.
+Other choices or options will be discussed, if this is the case.

-When your line is no longer required, it will be removed by either your chemotherapy nurse on your last treatment appointment, the PICC team or, sometimes, your district nurse.
+When your line is no longer required for IV treatments, it needs to be removed by either your chemotherapy nurse on your last treatment appointment, by the PICC team by appointment or sometimes by your district nurse.
 This is a simple procedure with no specific preparation required.

 Infection

-PICC lines can become infected, including an infection within the line, systemically within your blood or confined to the exit site.
-Please report any pain, redness or oozing from the site immediately to the triage nurse via The Clatterbridge Cancer Centre Hotline number.
-Please check your temperature, if feeling unwell, and report any temperature above 37.5°C. Infections are suspected if you feel unwell and shivery after a line has been flushed.
+PICC lines can become infected, including an infection within the line, or systemically throughout your body within your blood or confined to the exit site.
+Please report any pain, redness or oozing from the site immediately to the triage nurse via The Clatterbridge Cancer Centre Hotline.
+Please check your temperature if feeling unwell and report any temperature above 37.5°C to the triage nurse.
+Infections are suspected if you feel unwell and shivery after a line has been flushed.
 If this occurs, you will require antibiotics to resolve the confirmed infection.
 PICC lines should not be removed without investigation and microbiology results to confirm the infection.

 Blood clots

 Blood clots can develop in the vein along the route where the PICC line is sitting.
-Please report any swelling to your arm or neck, axillary pain or discolouration to the arm that the PICC has been placed into immediately to the triage nurse via The Clatterbridge Cancer Centre Hotline.
+Please report any swelling to your arm or neck, pain in the armpit or discolouration to the arm that the PICC has been placed into immediately to the triage nurse via The Clatterbridge Cancer Centre Hotline.
 If you develop a clot, you will be prescribed specific blood thinning medication treatment.
-It is not necessary to remove your line if this occurs as the line may be used as normal.
+It is not necessary to remove your line if this occurs and the line may be used as normal.

 Breaks and leaks